ishank-juneja/ishank-juneja.github.io/_posts/blog/electronics/2020-06-16-nixie-clock-2.md

 ***

 ### Introduction
 This page is about the design of the power supply module from our USB powered Nixie Tube clock display project.
-Since the USB source voltage is 5V and the operating voltage of the Nixie Tube display units is close to 180V, we needed to design a power supply capable of achieving this.

-Such a large input and output voltage difference and the fact that we are using USB power mandates the use of an isolated power supply.
+Since the USB source voltage is 5V DC and the operating voltage of the Nixie Tube display units is close to 180V DC, we needed to design a power supply capable of achieving this voltage step up.
+DC-DC voltage conversion and a large difference between input and output voltage difference mandated a switched mode power supply isolated power supply.

 ***
 *This project was completed in partial fulfilment of the requirements for EE 344: Electronic Design Lab at IITB*<br>